-4. Enter or select appropriate values in the fields.
+5. Enter or select appropriate values in the fields.
 Refer to the following table for field description.

-Field Name Sub-Field Description Schema Name Specifies the schema name of the table.
-For example, dbo.
-Name Specifies the physical name of the table.
+Field Name Sub-Field Description Name Specifies the physical name of the table.
 For example, Account or Currency.
-Technical Properties System Name Specifies the physical name of the system under which the table exists.
-For example, Enterprise Data Warehouse.
-You cannot edit this field.
-Synonym Reference Specifies the synonym reference of the table.
-For example, Sales_Rep_Information.
-This field is autopopulated during the metadadata scan.
-You
+Schema Specifies the schema name of the table.
+For example, Name dbo.
+T 1 : 15 No of Rows Specifies the total number of rows in the table. erties For example, 100. erties Specifies the synonym reference of the table.
+Synonym For example, Sales_Rep_Information.
+Reference This field is autopopulated during the metadadata scan.
+You cannot enter it manually.
+File Type Specifies the file type of the table if the table is in a file-